opnsense/docs/source/manual/how-tos/caddy.rst

 ======================================= ================================
 Option                                  Description
 ======================================= ================================
+**Log Level**                           Select the minimum global Log Level.
+"INFO" is the default and shouldn't be changed without a reason, since that level displays the ACME Client messages for automatic certificates.
+This setting doesn't influence the HTTP Access logs, they're always using INFO, which is their lowest supported Log Level.
 **Log Credentials**                     Log all Cookies and Authorization Headers in HTTP request logging.
 Use combined with HTTP Access Log in a domain.
 Enable this option only for troubleshooting.
 **Log Access in Plain Format**          Don't send HTTP access logs to the central OPNsense logging facility but save them in plain Caddy JSON format in a subdirectory instead.
 Only effective for domains that have HTTP Access Log enabled.
 The feature is intended to have access log files processed by e.g. CrowdSec.
 They can be found in ``/var/log/caddy/access``.
 **Keep Plain Access Logs for (days)**   How many days until the plain format log files are deleted.
 The default is 10 days.